 As it started in, I kind of liked Cabin Fever 2: Spring Fever.
 The school scenes set in with an appealing sarcasm where Ti West is clearly digging his teeth into typical high school life and puncturing the various caricatures to be found there.
 He never achieves anything in the stratosphere of the mind-boggling Detention (2011) or even the lesser Bad Kids Go to Hell (2012), but does so at least amusingly enough for the rest of the film to hold some promise.
-Director Larry Fessenden – the man behind Wendigo (2001), The Last Winter (2006) and Beneath (2013) – has an amusing cameo as a truck driver who undergoes a gory meltdown at a diner with his chest tearing open and then his artificial voicebox spraying blood everywhere.
+Larry Fessenden – the director of Wendigo (2001), The Last Winter (2006) and Beneath (2013) and head of Glass Eye Pix – has an amusing cameo as a truck driver who undergoes a gory meltdown at a diner with his chest tearing open and then his artificial voicebox spraying blood everywhere.
 All of this seems promising.